Pez (musician): Biography

-Pez stated in a recent freestyle that he has been diagnosed with Graves' disease.
-Pez also stated on Facebook in late 2011 that he was working on a new album and mixtape and was hoping to have it/them released before Christmas, however this did not eventuate.

-He announced on his Facebook page that he had established his own record label, "Easy Records".
+Pez stated in a freestyle that he has been diagnosed with Graves' disease.
+In late 2011, he announced on Facebook that he was working on a new album and mixtape intended for a Christmas release, however, this did not eventuate.
+He later announced the establishment of his own record label, Easy Records.
 The first release on the label was the iTunes single "Perfect Couple, Pt.
 2" by Fozzey & VanC.

-On 4 December 2012, Pez's new single 'The Game' premiered on Triple J. It was later announced on a SoundCloud page where the single could be heard, adding that it would be released by Soulmate Records on iTunes on 14 December 2012.
+On 4 December 2012, Pez's single "The Game" premiered on Triple J, and was officially released by Soulmate Records on iTunes on 14 December 2012.
+In 2014, he collaborated again with 360 on the single "Live It Up", and the pair launched a new label called Forthwrite, along with plans for a collaborative album.

-In 2014, he had more collaborations with 360, including hit single Live It Up, also opening a label called Forthwrite with 360.
-The pair has also announced a new upcoming album by forthwrite featuring both artists music.